 Your vehicle’s safety is arguably all controlled by the tires, so it’s time to learn about them.
-In today’s discussion, we are going to focus on safety knowledge to consider before buying tires.
-Any driver should take it upon themselves to be familiar with all the signs, symbols, and imprints on their tires for the sake of the safety of their vehicles.
+In today’s discussion, we will focus on safety knowledge to consider before buying tires.
+Any driver should take it upon themselves to be familiar with all the signs, symbols, and imprints on their tires for the safety of their vehicles.

-- AT; that is, All-Terrain, refers to off-road tires suitable for all road conditions.
-The advantage of AT tires is that they can be used both off-road and for regular trips.
+That is, All-Terrain, refers to off-road tires suitable for all road conditions.
+The advantage of AT tires is that they can be used off-road and for regular trips.
 Of course, off-road performance is still limited.
-The disadvantage of AT tires is that the road performance is reduced and the noise is generally higher because the tire noise is determined by the tread and spacing.
-In addition, the maximum speed of general AT tires is not too high, try not to exceed the maximum speed marked on the tire.
+The disadvantage of AT tires is that the road performance is reduced, and the noise is generally higher because the tread and spacing determine the tire noise.
+In addition, the maximum speed of general AT tires is not too high; try not to exceed the maximum speed marked on the tire.

-- HT refers to “highwat terrain” off-road tires suitable for urban roads.
-The sidewall of HT tires is soft and the tread pattern is relatively fine, which can create a quieter driving environment.
+refers to “highway terrain” off-road tires suitable for urban roads.
+The sidewall of HT tires is soft, and the tread pattern is relatively delicate, which can create a quieter driving environment.
 If the vehicle is mainly used in urban areas, you can consider changing to a set of HT tires.

-- MT is Mud-Terrain, that is, mud tires, MT tires have hard walls, and exaggerated tire teeth and the distance between tire teeth is obviously too large, which is convenient for slow mud discharge or high-speed mud dumping when driving on mud.
-It is easier to increase adhesion on the harsh ground, such as uneven rocky ground.
+is Mud-Terrain, that is, mud tires; MT tires have hard walls and exaggerated tire teeth, and the distance between tire teeth is obviously too large, which is convenient for slow mud discharge or high-speed mud dumping when driving on mud.
+Increasing adhesion on harsh ground, such as uneven rocky ground, is easier.
 The MT tires are loud when driving on the road.
-Braking and steering performance is much different from the HT tires, and it’s easier to get out of control on the rainy pavement.
+Braking and steering performance is much different from the HT tires, and getting out of control on rainy pavement is easier.

-- MS or M&S: Mud and snow tires are all-season tires which have been approved for use in both muddy and snowy conditions by the Rubber Manufacturer’s Association.
+Mud and snow tires are all-season tires approved for use in muddy and snowy conditions by the Rubber Manufacturer’s Association.

 - HP: This indicates “high performance tires“